 The Drago is a favorite shoe among our wide-footed testers, but some slim-footed climbers complained of a sloppy fit.
 This was most noticeable during pure edging when the perceived sloppiness caused the shoes to occasionally ooze off micro edges.
 The Drago is also a poor choice for crack climbing because its exceptional sensitivity will make this already painful type of climbing even more painful.
 Despite these flaws, we believe this shoe offers more sensitivity than any other.
 So pick up a pair if you desire the confidence boost from being able to truly feel the rock you're standing on.

 One problem with the Solution Comp is the expensive price tag.
 This price may not be justifiable to beginners or occasional climbers, but dedicated folks will probably be happy to accept the high cost for the higher performance.
-Another issue is that the pointy toe on the Solution Comp is not compatible with all feet.
-If this is a problem for you, we suggest checking out the wider Scarpa Drago which features a broader toe box and excels at the same types of steep climbing.
+Another issue is that the pointy toe may not be compatible with wider feet.
+If this is a problem for you, we suggest checking out the wider Scarpa Drago, which features a broader toe box and excels at the same types of steep climbing.
 The Solution Comp remains our favorite model for narrow-footed boulderers.